checkpoint-restore/criu-image-streamer/README.md

 -----------------------------------------------

 Extracting a previously captured image to disk can be useful for inspection.
-Using the `extract` command without `--serve` extract the image to disk instead of waiting for CRIU to consume it from memory.
+Using the `extract` command extracts the image to disk instead of waiting for CRIU to consume it from memory.

 ```bash
 lz4 -d /tmp/img.lz4 - | criu-image-streamer --images-dir output_dir extract